realmacsoftware/RWThemeKit/readme.markdown

 The `RWToolbarItem` Theme PLIST keys now offer a new “Parent” variation that allows you to specify the markup for the navigation menu when the page has subpages (i.e. is a parent page).
 For examples, check [this commit](https://github.com/realmacsoftware/RWThemeKit/commit/07ba4e71597fc82bdc1abfd8085820e4ca1a3f4d).

+The new `RWAddonManagerIconAsset` Theme.plist key should include the name of a 128 x 128 pixel image to display in the RapidWeaver 6 Addon Manager.
+You should include this image @2x and end the image name @2x so that it appears on retina displays.

 ##Targeting RapidWeaver 6
 As the new %navigation% tags are only available in RapidWeaver 6, to ensure that themes are only installed in versions of RapidWeaver that support this feature, RapidWeaver supports the .rapidweavertheme file extension *in addition to the legacy .rwtheme extension*.